Security Alert: 142 Million Legitimate Websites Could Deliver Ransomware

 In this case, Teslacrypt will also pick up an infostealer that’s part of the Pony family via the following domain (sanitized by Heimdal Security):

 light-tech [.]
 Pl.

-We have already spotted 24 websites in Denmark which deliver the payload via the malicious script injection, and payloads are rotated constantly.
+We have already spotted 24 websites in Denmark that deliver the payload via malicious script injection, and payloads are rotated constantly.